Add an article

 The result list is updated to include only the articles with the selected tags.

-Find articles assigned to a specific category
+Find articles with a specific category

 - Open the knowledge base.